-Two Video Solos
+Two Video Auditions

 You are welcome to submit original choreography, but you do not have to.
-You may submit site-specific work, freestyling or improvisation, if it makes sense for you.
+You can choose to improvise or freestyle.
+You may submit video of site-specific work, if it makes sense for you.
 Also, you may include one example of partnering work, as long as you are easy to identify.

 When filming, make sure that you are in close proximity to the camera while maintaining your full body in frame.
 Do not submit work that has been edited with jump cuts, dissolves or musical overlays.
 If you plan to use a phone, please hold the phone horizontally to ensure that the dancer in the video is as large and as clear as possible.

-One Page Dance Resume
+One-Page Dance Resume

-Answer the following question in about 250 words: The USC Glorya Kaufman School of Dance is uniquely positioned as a conservatory embedded within one of the world’s leading private research universities.
+Answer the following question in 150-250 words: The USC Glorya Kaufman School of Dance is uniquely positioned as a conservatory embedded within one of the world’s leading private research universities.
 How will you take advantage of the many academic, artistic and social opportunities available at the university as a whole?